pimcore/pimcore/doc/Development_Documentation/04_Assets/03_Working_with_Thumbnails/01_Image_Thumbnails.md

 you can download them for free here: [Adobe ICC Profiles](http://www.adobe.com/support/downloads/detail.jsp?ftpID=4075) or here: [ICC (color.org)](http://www.color.org/profiles.xalter).

-After downloading the profiles put them into your `/website` folder or anywhere else on your sever (eg. `/usr/share/color/icc`).
+After downloading the profiles put them into your project folder or anywhere else on your sever (eg. `/usr/share/color/icc`).
 Then go to the Pimcore system settings, open the assets section and configure the path to your favorite color profile.